 And there was the problem.
 Because I had discovered that whenever I was socializing, I always felt like I had something else I could be doing.
 In my attempts to live the dream life of an extrovert, I was neglecting the fulfilling things I really enjoy.
 My home was full of overdue library books, unfinished writing projects, and the ingredients for at least a half dozen Pinterest recipes I didn’t have the time to make.
 I was even beginning to miss the boring things, like watching the news while folding laundry.

-In my attempt to “get a life,” I was actually living a more unbalanced and unhappy existence then I ever had before.
+In my attempt to “get a life,” I was actually living a more unbalanced and unhappy existence than I ever had before.
 I needed time to recharge.
 I needed time to work on my writing.
 I needed to stop prioritizing meaningless social events that I was just using to keep busy, when I already had a half dozen hobbies and interests that kept me busy every night of the week.
 Just because everything I do isn’t lived like an episode of a sitcom or posted on Facebook for the world to see, doesn’t mean I’m not living my life.

 A person who is truly busy doesn’t have time to go out for dinner every night and bar crawl every weekend, because that person is already busy going to the gym, working on a craft project, or making themselves dinner.
 It’s perfectly okay to turn down social events for any of those reasons.
 It’s healthy even.
 It means you are living a balanced life.